 Data security posture management (DSPM) is a category of solutions designed to help protect an organization’s data—both local and in the cloud—against unauthorized access, misuse, or theft by continuously monitoring, updating, and refining security measures.
 DSPM solutions use intelligent automation to identify potential vulnerabilities, enact safeguards, and perform regular system tests and audits.

 Data security is a term for all the security solutions that help organizations protect their sensitive data from security risks such as data breaches, phishing, ransomware attacks, and insider threats.
-As a general rule, data security also draws on compliance requirements such as HIPAA and GDPR to simultaneously ensure data privacy.
+Data security solutions also draw on compliance frameworks such as HIPAA and GDPR to support data privacy and simplify audits.

 Workload protection is the aggregate of cloud security controls and protocols that secure workload communications between environments.
 Interrelated to cloud workload security, workload protection mitigates vulnerabilities caused by inherent security risks such as misconfigurations.
 It’s also a key element of cloud security posture management (CSPM).